 The link opens to the details page of your feature layer.

-- Click Open in Map Viewer.
+- On the item details page, click Open in Map Viewer.

 Your feature layer opens in ArcGIS Online.

 - Zoom in and click anywhere within District 3.